-If you aren't going to use your MacBook for a couple of days or longer, it's best to shut it down.
+If you aren't going to use your MacBook for a day or two, it's best to shut it down.
 The sleep indicator light goes on briefly during the shutdown process.

 To shut down your MacBook, do one of the following: